 \section{Case study: Predicting the Census Survey Self-Response Rate}

-We now discuss the Census application, which is the main motivation for this paper.
-As mentioned in Section~\ref{sec:intro}, obtaining interpretable models with good predictive capabilities is critically important in this application context -- such models have the potential to directly influence the planning of outreach campaigns and enable stakeholders to make well-informed decisions on the allocation of spending for different communications channels (for example, TV, radio, digital), advertising messages with properly tailored content, and the timing of spending during the campaigns~\citep{2020ICC}.
-As discussed earlier, the black-box predictive models that topped the nationwide competition were not actionable due to limited interpretability.
+We now present our findings on the Census application.
+As mentioned in Section~\ref{sec:intro}, obtaining interpretable models with good predictive capabilities is important in this application -- such models can help inform the planning of outreach campaigns and guide stakeholders in deciding the allocation of spending for different communications channels (for example, TV, radio, digital), advertising messages with appropriately tailored content, and the timing of spending during the campaigns~\citep{2020ICC}.
+Due to their opaque nature, predictive models that topped the nationwide competition were not actionable for this application.
 On the other hand, the linear models that drive the LRS have limited predictive power.
-In this section we discuss how our proposed approach appears to strike a nice balance between interpretability and good prediction performance.
+We explore how our proposed approach balances simplicity and good prediction performance.

 The data we use for this study is publicly available in the US Census Planning Database, which provides a range of demographic, socioeconomic, housing, and Census operational data \citep{Bureau2019}.
 The data in the Planning Database includes covariates from the 2010 Census and the 2013-2017 American Community Survey (ACS), aggregated at both the Census tract level and the block level.
-We use tract level data, with approximately $74,000$ observations and $500$ covariates.
+We use tract-level data, with approximately $74,000$ observations and $500$ covariates.
 The response is the ACS self-response rate.
-We exclude the following covariates from our model for interpretability reasons: spatial covariates (``State'', ``County'', ``Tract'', ``Flag'', ``AIAN Land'') and variables that serve as a proxy to the response (for example, ``Low response score'', ``Number of housing units that returned first forms'', ``Replacement forms'' or ``Bilingual forms'' in Census 2010).
+We exclude the following covariates from our model: spatial covariates (``State'', ``County'', ``Tract'', ``Flag'', ``AIAN Land'') and variables that serve as a proxy to the response (for example, ``Low response score'', ``Number of housing units that returned first forms'', ``Replacement forms'' or ``Bilingual forms'' in Census 2010).
 We also remove the margin of error variables corresponding to the ACS.
-After excluding these variables, we are left with $p=295$ covariates\footnote{To clarify, the results presented in this section are based on these $295$ features, though our approach scales to $p=500$ features.}.
+After excluding these variables, we are left with $p=295$ covariates\footnote{To clarify, the results in this section are based on these $295$ features, though our algorithms scale to $p=500$.}.